-When I learned about Narcissistic Personality Disorder, I became entirely convinced that was what I was dealing with.
-I could check off almost all the boxes on the list of characteristics of at least a low-spectrum case of narcissism, and I could also check off most of the symptoms that “proved” the trauma I was experiencing was a result of narcissistic abuse.
+When I learned about Narcissistic Personality Disorder, I became obsessively convinced that was what I was dealing with.
+I could check off almost all the boxes on the list of characteristics of at least a low-spectrum case of narcissism, and I could also check off most of the symptoms that “proved” the trauma I was experiencing was a result of his narcissistic abuse.

 I spent the next several years studying this topic in great depth.
 I joke that I got the personal equivalent of my doctorate in narcissistic abuse, but there was nothing funny about the effects of this debilitating course of study.

 I invested so much energy in learning everything I could about the subject, that I began to experience it with more and more people, including family members I was very close with, and even a childhood friend I considered a sister.
 It was our first dance of that nature in all the decades we’ve been connected.

 All of these people projected a lot of unjust anger on me and expressed it in very aggressive, hurtful and in the case of a couple of family members, shockingly painful ways.

 The psychology-based abuse recovery world would have you believe that was external – that all these words and actions were afflicted upon me arbitrarily.
 It would have you believe I was simply surrounded by narcissists.

 Most experts in that field make careers out of “othering” and villainizing, and feeding off the anger, pain and confusion the members of their online communities are experiencing.
 They’ll say things like “Narcissists are like rats; if you have one in your life, you probably have a pack.”